 In what ways does Nitin Rai’s mentorship guide your success?

 As part of their culture, Elevate and Nitin have a real affinity for minimal viable product development as a lean startup principle.
 At the earliest stages, they hooked us up with their entrepreneur-in-residence team, who helped shape and push back on some of our core premises for our product.

 Also, Elevate Capital is a very customer-driven firm.
 Which means they will force you—in the most productive possible way—to hear the voice of the customer and follow that voice.

 Many companies will doggedly pursue the wrong entry point until they die, rather than pivot.
 Sometimes that’s because they’re afraid of the reaction that an investor will have to pivot substantially from what they originally pitched.

 Another characteristic the Elevate team has?
 They’re not afraid to have their portfolio companies pivot.

-Networking was the critical factor in founding Curadite.
-As an entrepreneur, I have a deep background in both healthcare, bioscience, and software transaction platforms.
+Networking was a critical factor in founding Curadite.
+As an entrepreneur, I have a deep background in healthcare, bioscience, and software transaction platforms.
 But I had never developed a piece of hardware before.

 Getting the right talent—and being able to network through the various communities that Portland has been so good at fostering—I was able to tap into not only my network base but the network bases of my co-founders to really get Curadite off the ground quickly.